MODERN HISTORY

 Music...

-SPIRITS OF INFINITY
+"THE SPIRITS OF INFINITY"

 THE MELBOURNE 1960s CITY CLUB SCENE - the Tum, Biting Eye, Catcher, Sebastions, Berties

-Queuing at Sebastions (photographer unknown)
+The queue at Sebastions (photographer unknown)

 PRIMITIVE CONFINED: ROD DOUGLAS: GUITAR & VOCALS, JOHN DALE: VOCALS & GUITAR, LJ: BASS , DENNIS KENEALLY (RIP): DRUMS

-The Counter-cultural daze...
+Counter-cultural daze...

-John Fraser: Vocals and rhythm guitar(right) , Peter Starkey RIP: Lead Guitar (with Strat), LJ: Bass (top left), Louie Black: drums (top right)
+"THE EXILES": John Fraser: Vocals and rhythm guitar(right), Peter Starkey(RIP): Lead Guitar (with Strat), LJ: Bass (top left), Louie Black: drums (top right)

 "WBP" AT THEATRE ROYAL CASTLEMAINE 2009

-Photos: Andy Rigby
+aaaaaaaaaaaaaPhotos: Andy Rigby

-"WBP" AT THEATRE ROYAL CASTLEMAINE 2009 Geoff, Mathew, Len (moi), Team - Saul wasn't there just then...
+"WBP" AT THEATRE ROYAL CASTLEMAINE 2009 Geoff, Mathew, me, Team, Saul (absent that night)...

-Love a Fender bass...
+Trusty Fender bass...

 .